eudald-seeslab/mmsbm/README.md

 - Progress bars are not working for jupyter notebooks.
 - There is a persistent (albeit harmless) warning when using the cupy backend.
+- Numba and cupy backends show unexpected behaviour on the "sampling" parallelization.
+- Improve the treatment of the prediction / score steps and the results object
+- Add sampling as an extra axis in the EM objects for more efficiency

 # References
 [1]: Godoy-Lorite, Antonia, et al. "Accurate and scalable social recommendation using mixed-membership stochastic block models."
 Proceedings of the National Academy of Sciences 113.50 (2016): 14207-14212.